danaolcott/stm8/README.md

 # stm8
 Projects Built on STM8 Processors
 ------------------------------------------
 This repository contains several projects using the STM8 processor.
 Two varients of the STM8 include STM8S103F3P6 and STM8L151K6 are used for these projects.
 A development board for the STM8S103F3P6 is commonly found on Ebay for about $1.
-The development board for the STM8L151K6 is from DanasBoatshop.com.
-The The development board was built in KiCad and made by OSHPark.
-The schematics are provided in the repository.
+The development board for the STM8L151K6 processor was layed out in KiCad, sent to OSHPark for constuction, parts from Digikey, and assembled in my laboratory.
+The schematics for the board are provided in the respository.
+The board is pretty useful for experimenting with the STM8L151K6 processor.
+It contains a 128x64 display, user buttons, 4 position joystick, temperature sensor, eeprom memory, 2 leds, a really loud speaker, and powered from a 3.3v coil cell battery.

-Two development environments are used in these projects, STVD for building the projects in Windows, and SDCC (Small Device C Compilier) for building the projects in Linux.
-Using STVD is pretty self-explainatory in terms of installation, building, debug, etc.  It seems to have some problems, but overall works ok.
-Using SDCC and flashing the program onto the processor in Linux seems to require a bit more effort.
-In general, the following additional steps are required:
+For development using Windows, I used STVD (ST visual Develop) with the Cosmic C compiler.
+Overall, using STVD is not that difficult in terms of getting a project to compile, flashing the code on the processor, using the debugger, etc.  Development using Linux is quite a bit more difficult.
+For these projects, the SDCC (Small Device C Compiler) was used.
+In either Windows or Linux, the STM programmer / debugger is needed to flash the code onto the processor.
+The following are a few notes regarding using Linux and the SDCC compiler:

 ## Install STLink
 * Install libusb-1.0-0-dev